d-dorazio/rust101/README.md

 Note:
 - Integration with other languages is easy because of the lack of a runtime and garbage collector.
-- to talk with C there's `bindgen` which automatically generates low level rust bindings for C header files.
-The use case is to use a modern language leveraging the power of rust abstractions and guarantees.
+- to talk with C there's `bindgen` which automatically generates low level Rust bindings for C header files.
+The use case is to use a modern language leveraging the power of Rust abstractions and guarantees.
 - to talk with Python/Node there exists libraries that perform the binding for you.
 The use case is to speed things up because interpreted languages are usually slow.